Ebazhanov/linkedin-skill-assessments-quizzes/oop/object-oriented-programming-quiz.md

 - [x] to define a custom implementation of an inherited member
 - [ ] to define a method that must be implemented in a superclass only
 - [ ] to define a class that can be inherited from

+#### Q57.
+What is a copy constructor?
+- [x] It is a unique constructor for creating a new object as a copy of an object that already exists.
+There will always be only one copy constructor that can be either defined by the user or the system.
+- [] It is a constructor that duplicates itself when requested on demand.
+- [] It is a common constructor for preventing the creation of a new object as a copy of an object that alreayd exists.
+There will always be multiple standard constructors that can be either defined by the user or the system.
+- [] It is a constructor that duplicates itself on its own, based on memory available.